Rethinking Ourselves

 Justice, Reform and Ignorance in Postnormal Times

-A groundbreaking exploration of justice, democracy and Islamophobia, inviting us to rethink what we know to create a more equitable future for all.
+A groundbreaking exploration of justice, democracy and Islamophobia, inviting us to reconsider our assumptions and build a more equitable future.

 Description

 Change has run amok!
-Technological advancement measures its frequency in minutes.
-Much of what we think we know about the world is fading in front of our eyes.
-How we are, how we know, and how we live our daily lives—all changing quicker than we can cope with.
-We find ourselves in a confusing, uncertain and volatile age.
+Technology advances by the minute, and much of what we think we know about the world fades in front of our eyes.
+How we are, how we know, how we live our daily lives—all shifting quicker than we can cope with.

-Anwar Ibrahim, Malaysia’s tenth Prime Minister, asks how we might rethink ourselves to adjust to accelerating change, and to shape more just and sustainable futures.
-His passion for truth and justice is rooted in his own experience: he spent, in total, over a decade behind bars through three separate miscarriages of justice, from his days as a student activist to his time as Leader of the Opposition.
+Anwar Ibrahim, Malaysia’s tenth Prime Minister, asks how we might rethink ourselves for these confusing, uncertain and volatile times, and shape fairer, more sustainable futures.
+Anwar’s passion is rooted in experience: he spent, in total, over a decade behind bars after three separate miscarriages of justice, from his days as a student activist to his time as Leader of the Opposition.

-Woven through the reflections on his time in prison are critical investigations into justice, post- colonialism, Islamophobia, democracy and world order.
-Anwar brings together the ideas of scholars and other thinkers from the East and West, North and South, to explore how we can create a new inclusive synthesis—one that genuinely promotes good society and a just and sustainable world order.
-Vividly told, expertly dissected, this is a timely book for our turbulent age.
+Alongside reflections on his time in prison are critical investigations into truth, justice, post-colonialism, Islamophobia, democracy and global order.
+Anwar assembles ideas from East and West, North and South, to explore how we can create a new inclusive synthesis for a good society and world.
+Vividly expressed, expertly dissected, this is a timely book for our turbulent age.

 Author(s)